-Stopping making the change becomes our preferred option so the self-battle ends.
+You stop making the change becomes the preferred option so the battle against yourself ends.
 But then guilt creeps in.
 The what if’s, the could have’s, the feeling of failure, not being good enough, the hope… These feelings hang around in the background but are ever present.

-5 principles to make change happen and stick
+5 principles to make your health resolutions happen and make them stick

 Change requires consistency and the 5 principles, which reinforce one another, help make this happen.